IgweEmmanuel/Project_Edumore/README.md

 ​

-MY EXPERIENCE BUILDING THS PROJECT:
+MY EXPERIENCE BUILDING THIS PROJECT:

 1. CHALLENGES:
 The most technical challenge I encountered this week: